SMU-Quantum/sg-jp-workshop/README.md

 | [`.env.example`](.env.example) | Safe template for IBM Quantum credentials; the real `.env` must remain local. |
 | [`.gitignore`](.gitignore) | Excludes credentials, virtual environments, and generated local files. |

-The `part02` notebook currently imports `CustomPenaltySolver` from a `custom_penalty` module.
-That module is not present in the current repository tree, so the notebook requires that module to be supplied separately or added before the `part02` exercise is run.

 ## Installation